oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wd02-0wip.md

     * **ACTUATOR-OPTIONS** (optional): The options specify how a particular ACTION is to be performed for an actuator type.
 * **COMMAND-OPTIONS** (optional): Provide additional information on how the command is to be performed, such as date/time, periodicity, duration etc. COMMAND OPTIONS only influence/ impact the command and are defined independently of any ACTION, ACTUATOR or TARGET.

-The TARGET of an OpenC2 command may include a set of targets of the same type, a range of targets, or a particular target.
+The TARGET of an OpenC2 Command may include a set of targets of the same type, a range of targets, or a particular target.
 Specifiers for TARGETs are optional and provide additional precision for the target.

-The OpenC2 ACTUATOR field provides information about the entity that will execute the ACTION on the TARGET.
-Specifiers for actuators provide additional information to refine the command so that a particular function, system, class of devices, or specific device can be identified.
-Options for actuators provide additional information to refine the command to indicate how an action is to be done in the context of the actuator.
-Options are distinct from COMMAND-OPTIONS in that options are a function of the actuator and the action.
+The OpenC2 ACTUATOR field identifies the entity(ies) that execute the ACTION on the TARGET.
+Specifiers for actuators refine the command so that a particular function, system, class of devices, or specific device can be identified.
+Actuator-options indicate how an action is to be done in the context of the actuator.

 COMMAND-OPTIONS influence the command by providing information such as time, periodicity, duration, or other details on what is to be executed.
 They can also be used to convey the need for acknowledgement or additional status information about the execution of a command.

 ### 2.2.2 Action Vocabulary
 This section defines the set of OpenC2 actions grouped by their general activity.
 Table 2-2 summarizes the definition of the OpenC2 actions.

- * _Actions that Control Information_: These actions are used to gather information needed to determine the current state or enhance cyber situational awareness.
+* *Actions that **Control** Information*: These actions are used to gather information needed to determine the current state or enhance cyber situational awareness.
- * _Actions that Control Permissions_: These actions are used to control traffic flow and file permissions (e.g., allow/deny).
+* *Actions that Control **Access*: These actions are used to control traffic flow and file permissions (e.g., allow/deny).
- * _Actions that Control Activities/Devices_: These actions are used to control the state or the activity of a system, a process, a connection, a host, or a device.
+* *Actions that Control Activities/Devices*: These actions are used to control the state or the activity of a system, a process, a connection, a host, or a device.
 The actions are used to execute tasks, adjust configurations, set and update parameters, and modify attributes.
- * _Effects-Based Actions_: Effects-based actions are at a higher level of abstraction for purposes of communicating a desired impact rather than a command to execute specific tasks.
+* *Effects-Based Actions*: Effects-based actions are at a higher level of abstraction for purposes of communicating a desired impact rather than a command to execute specific tasks.
 This level of abstraction enables coordinated actions between enclaves, while permitting a local enclave to optimize its workflow for its specific environment.
 Effects-based action assumes that the recipient enclave has a decision-making capability because effects-based actions typically do not have a one-to-one mapping to the other actions.

 **Table 2-2.
 Summary of Action Definitions**